 LOW ROLL CENTER

-To give the RL a stable, predictable feel during hard cornering, while improving overall lateral-acceleration capability, the suspension geometry was designed with lower roll centers than previous Acura luxury sedans.
-The roll center of the front suspension is 59 mm above ground level and 70 mm above ground level at the rear.
-This has resulted in increased cornering performance, from 0.77 g to 0.80 g, as well as more predictable response at the limits of adhesion.
+To give the RL a stable, predictable feel during hard cornering while improving overall lateral-acceleration capability, the suspension geometry was designed with a low roll center.
+The roll center is 59 mm above ground level for the front suspension and 70 mm above ground level for the rear suspension.

 LIQUID-FILLED REAR TRAILING ARM BUSHING